 Speed Skating (Long-Track)

-In the speed skating event, Cooper McLeod of Kirkland, Wash., is set to skate for Team USA.
+In the speed skating event, Cooper McLeod of Kirkland, Wash., is set to compete for Team USA.

 He started roller skating at 11 months old.

-The 24-year-old specializes in the 500-meter sprint, where he won bronze at the 2025 national championship, as well as the 1000 meters.
+The 24-year-old specializes in the 500-meter sprint, where he won bronze at the 2025 national championships, and also competes in the 1000 meters.

 Speed Skating (Short-Track)